 I was keen to see just how well the eVscope performed on the showcase deep-sky objects of summer in astronomical twilight.
 Given that Messier 8 transits just 13 degrees high in the south at my latitude, I estimated about 1.5 magnitudes of dimming as a result of the dustier, denser atmosphere nearer the horizon, making it quite a harsh test.
 Having commanded the eVscope to locate and track M8, Live-View easily revealed the open cluster NGC 6530 on the eastern edge of the Lagoon, but no nebulosity.

-A touch of the appropriate button engages Enhanced Vision, which is where the eVscope really shows its metal; I challenge both novice and experienced observers alike not to be impressed by the results after a few tens of seconds.
+A touch of the appropriate button engages Enhanced Vision, which is where the eVscope really shows its potential; I challenge both novice and experienced observers alike not to be impressed by the results after a few tens of seconds.
 In Enhanced Vision mode, the output of the instrument’s sensor is continually superimposed (or stacked, in astro-imaging parlance) so that the detail, colour and clarity of the digital image grows as you watch.
 Given that the eVscope has an alt-azimuth mount, its onboard computer not only has to align and stack each successive image, but it flawlessly removes the effects of image rotation too – unless one chooses a field too close to the zenith, in which case you receive a warning.

 Bright nebulae require just a minute’s Enhanced Vision, but the longer you leave it, the better the results will generally be.
 My view of the Lagoon Nebula in Sagittarius was transformed in just 30 seconds, and by two to three minutes there were wonders to behold.
 The gently curved dark lane of dust clearly separated the two brighter lobes of emission nebulae, all exhibiting a great deal of colour, structure and texture.
 Even the tiny 30-arcsecond-wide Hourglass Nebula was evident, next to the supergiant star Herschel 36.
 The nearby Trifid Nebula (M20) was not quite so spectacular (I reasoned that the attenuation of shorter wavelengths at such a low altitude faded the blue reflection nebula component), but both the Omega (M17) and Eagle (M16) nebulae yielded surprising levels of fine detail, the latter clearly displaying the famed ‘Pillars of Creation’.